gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 noncopyable types inside methods.
 The argument in favor of this approach is that the author of a type has the greatest understanding of the invariants of the type and the impact of a value being consumed and thus self being invalid.
-The argument against this is that the move checker will prevent any such misuses.
+The argument against this is that the compiler will prevent any such misuses via noncopyable diagnostics.
 For example if one were to call any method on the partially consumed noncopyable type, we would get an error.
 So even if a user of a type made such a mistake, it would never actually result in a valid program.
 So we would be giving up expressivity without any real gain.

 ### Forcing Full Initialization of Values after Partial Consumption